progenetix/pgxRpi/README.md

 # pgxRpi

 Welcome to our R wrapper package for Progenetix REST API that leverages the capabilities of [Beacon v2](https://docs.genomebeacons.org/) specification.
 Please note that a stable internet connection is required for the query functionality.
-This package is aimed to simplify the process of accessing oncogenomic data from [Progenetix](https://progenetix.org/) database.
+This package is aimed to simplify the process of accessing oncogenomic data from [Progenetix](https://progenetix.org/) database via the Beacon v2 API with some extensions (BeaconPlus).

 You can install this package using either of the following methods: